 This week Craig Benzine takes a first look at the judicial branch.
 It's pretty easy to forget that the courts, and the laws that come out of them, affect our lives on a daily basis.
 But how exactly these decisions are made and where each law's jurisdiction starts and ends can get pretty complicated.
 So complicated in fact that you may want to smash something.
 But don't worry, Craig will clear the way.

-This week Craig Benzine is going to talk about the structure of the U.S. court system and how exactly it manages to keep things moving smoothly.
-We’’ll talk about trial courts, district courts, appeals courts, circuit courts, state supreme courts, and of course the one at the top - the U.S. Supreme Court.
+In which Craig Benzine talks about the structure of the U.S. court system and how exactly it manages to keep things moving smoothly.
+You'll learn about trial courts, district courts, appeals courts, circuit courts, state supreme courts, and of course the one at the top - the U.S. Supreme Court.
 It’s all quite a bit to manage with jurisdictions and such, but it's important to remember that the vast majority of cases never even make it to court!
 Most are settled out of court, but also terms like mootness and ripeness are used to throw cases out altogether.
 Today, we're going to focus on how cases make it to the top, and next week we’ll talk about what happens when they get there.

 This week Craig Benzine talks about what happens when a case makes it to the Supreme Court of the United States (or the SCOTUS).
 We're going to focus on court procedure today.
 We talk about how to petition to get your case heard, how written arguments, or briefs, are made, what actually happens on the courtroom floor, and of course the variety of ways the SCOTUS issues opinions on cases.